 - 1. Pressurize the brazed refrigerant lines and indoor coil to at least 450 PSIG using dry nitrogen. - 2.
+Wait for 10 minutes without a drop in pressure. - 3.
 Check for leaks by using a soapy solution or bubbles at each brazed location.